EilidhClemie/MCA-2023/Week8.md

 * Calderstone Productions Limited  is a division of Universal Music Group.
 * Bit Rate is not applicable for WAV file.

-Here is my analysis of my three chosen tracks through my utilisation of SonicVisualizer
+Here is my analysis of my three chosen tracks through my utilisation of SonicVisualizer: